evildmp/BrachioGraph/docs/reference/brachiograph.rst

 ..  module:: brachiograph

+..  class:: BrachioGraph

-..  automethod:: BrachioGraph.__init__
+    ..  automethod:: __init__

         Parameters are as for the ``Plotter`` parent class, except for:

         :param float inner_arm: The length of the inner arm, in cm.
         :param float outer_arm: The length of the outer arm, in cm.